CoderCharlize/StatsScience/README.md

-Programming exercises for MSc Statistical Science at University of Oxford.
+Programming courseworks for MSc Statistical Science at University of Oxford.